srinivas77777775/RavipatiSrinivas-Portfolio/README.md

+## About
+Results-driven professional seeking a challenging position in a reputable organization to enhance skills and drive significant growth.
+Demonstrated exceptional teamwork abilities, effectively collaborating with diverse teams to achieve common goals.
+Strong communication and interpersonal skills, adept at fostering positive relationships with colleagues, clients, and stakeholders.
+Committed to making a valuable contribution to organizational success.

 ## Education
 - **B. Tech**, Electronics and Communication Engineering | Sastra Deemed University (2020-2024)(**8.2875 CGPA**)
 - **Intermediate**, MPC	| Sri Chaitanya JR College (2018-2020)(**97.50 %**)